-Profitability can be increased if flocks are scanned for litter size and the information is utilised to optimise the management of triplet-bearing ewes, however it is dependent on the level of reproductive rate.
-At standard reproduction rates of 123%, which includes 3% triplets, differential management of Merino flocks did not increase profit, whereas it was profitable to scan maternal flocks at that level.
-For flocks achieving higher reproductive rates such as 170%, with 10% tripletbearing ewes, there is an increase in profit of \$0.80/ewe scanned or \$8/triplet-bearing ewe identified for Merinos and \$2.35 per ewe scanned or \$23.50/triplet-bearing ewe identified for maternals (Table 4).
+Profitability can be increased if flocks are scanned for litter size and the information is utilised to optimise the management of triplet-bearing ewes, however it is dependent of the level of reproductive rate.
+At standard reproduction rates of 123%, which includes 3% triplets, differential management of Merino flocks did not increase profit, whereas it was profitable to scan Maternal flocks at that level.
+For flocks achieving higher reproductive rates such as 170%, with 10% triplet-bearing ewes, there is an increase in profit of \$0.80 per ewe scanned or \$8/triplet-bearing ewe identified for Merinos and \$2.35 per ewe scanned or \$23.50/triplet-bearing ewe identified for Maternals (Table 4).

 Table 4.
-Potential increase in profit from scanning for litter size and applying optimum management for Merino and maternal flocks with 10% triplet-bearing ewes (scanning 170%).
+Potential increase in profit from scanning for litter size and applying optimum management for Merino and Maternal flocks with 10% triplet-bearing ewes (scanning 170%).

-Merino Maternal
+Merino Merino

 Proportion of triplets 10% 10%

 \$/ewe +0.80 +2.35

 \$/triplet ewe +8.00 +23.50

-For a given reproductive rate (or proportion of triplets), there is more value in scanning the autumn-lambing flocks than the spring-lambing flocks.
+For a given reproductive rate (or proportion of triplets), there is more value in scanning the autumnlambing flocks than the spring-lambing flocks.
 This is driven partly by the slightly higher value of the autumn-born lambs and partly by the value of reallocating the feed in the post-scanning period.
-Increasing meat price increases the value of scanning for litter size, the overall profit, and the value of an extra ewe or lamb surviving.
-Higher meat prices also increase the opportunity cost of the feed.
-Specifically, a \$1/kg increase raises the value of a Merino ewe by \$20 per ewe and maternal ewe by \$45 per ewe, and the value of a triplet lamb by \$6.50 per lamb for Merinos and by \$13.50 per lamb for maternals.
-Differentially managing the triplet-bearing ewes and their progeny is done at the expense of single or twin-bearing ewes, or by reducing total stock numbers, both of which have a higher cost when meat price increases.
+Increasing meat price increases the value of scanning for litter size.
+Increasing meat price increases overall profit and increases the value of an extra ewe or lamb surviving but higher meat prices also increase the opportunity cost of the feed.
+Specifically, a \$1/kg increase raises the value of a Merino ewe by \$20 per ewe and Maternal ewe by \$45 per ewe, and the value of a triplet lamb by \$6.50 per lamb for Merinos and by \$13.50 per lamb for Maternals.
+Differentially managing the triplet-bearing ewes and their progeny is done at the expense of single- or twin-bearing ewes, or by reducing total stock numbers, both of which have a higher cost when meat price increases.

-The value of scanning for litter size is a trade-off between the cost of scanning and the benefits achieved from better mob size at lambing and better allocation of feed to ewes with a different litter size.
-On average, 70% of the benefit of identifying the Merino tripletbearing ewes is from differentially allocating to lambing paddocks, with the remainder of the benefit from differential nutrition.
-In summary, if there are 10% triplet ewes in the flock (170% scanning) then the net value of scanning for litter size is \$0.80/ewe scanned for Merinos and \$2.35/ ewe scanned for maternals.
-This is an increment on top of the value of scanning for multiples of \$5.75/ewe (Young and Brien 2023) and increases the total value of scanning to \$6.55/ewe scanned for Merinos and \$8.10 for maternals.
-The value of scanning maternals is higher than scanning Merinos at a given proportion of triplets in the flock due to the higher value of triplet-bearing ewes and triplet-born lambs for maternals than Merinos.
+The value of scanning for litter size is a trade-off between the cost of scanning and the benefits achieved from better mob size at lambing and better allocation of feed to ewes with different litter size.
+On average, 70% of the benefit of identifying the Merino triplet-bearing ewes is from differentially allocating to lambing paddocks, with the remainder of the benefit from differential nutrition.

+In summary, if there are 10% triplet ewes in the flock (170% scanning) then the net value of scanning for litter size is \$0.80/ewe scanned for Merinos and \$2.35/ewe scanned for Maternals.
+This is an increment on top of the value of scanning for multiples of \$5.75/ewe (Young and Brien 2023) and increases the total value of scanning to \$6.55/ewe scanned for Merinos and \$8.10 for Maternals.
+The value of scanning Maternals is higher than scanning Merinos at a given proportion of triplets in the flock due to the higher value of triplet-bearing ewes and triplet-born lambs for Maternals than Merinos.